Chainsaw: For cutting wood

 Carburettors featuring swivel and floating diaphragms were developed after the war, enabling modern chainsaws to operate in any orientation without the risk of flooding or fuel starvation.
 Additionally, the use of lighter materials played a crucial role in the advancement of the modern hand-held chainsaw.

-While today's logging operations use a variety of specialized machinery, hand felling with a cable skidder (where tractors and horses may still be utilized) continues to be a viable, cost-effective way to make a living as a logger.
+Logging operations use a variety of these specialized machinery, but hand felling with a cable skidder (where tractors and horses may still be utilized) continues to be a viable, cost-effective way to make a living as a logger.

 They are made in many sizes, from small electric saws intended for home and garden use, to large "lumberjack" saws.
 Members of military engineer units are trained to use chainsaws, as are firefighters to fight forest fires and to ventilate structure fires.

 Three main types of chainsaw sharpeners are used: handheld file, electric chainsaw, and bar-mounted.

 The first electric chainsaw was invented by Stihl in 1926.
 Corded chainsaws became available for sale to the public from the 1960s onwards, but these were never as successful commercially as the older gas-powered type due to limited range, dependency upon the presence of an electrical socket, plus the health and safety risk of the blade's proximity to the cable.

-For most of the early 21st century petrol driven chainsaws remained the most common type, but they faced competition from cordless lithium battery powered chainsaws from the late 2010s onwards.
+For most of the early 21st century petrol driven chainsaws remained the most common type, but they face competition from cordless lithium battery powered chainsaws from the late 2010s onwards.
 Although most cordless chainsaws are small and suitable only for hedge trimming and tree surgery, Husqvarna and Stihl began manufacturing full size electric chainsaws for cutting logs during the early 2020s.
 Battery powered chainsaws should eventually see increased market share in California due to state restrictions planned to take effect in 2024 on gas powered gardening equipment.

 Construction

-The cutting chain seen here features the popular chipper-teeth style of cutting blades.
+The cutting chain seen here features the full-chisel style of cutting blades.

 A chainsaw consists of several parts: